WalletConnect/relay/README.md

+> This repo supported the initial alpha launch of WalletConnect v2 and is an __educational sample implementation of the WalletConnect v2 protocol__.
+>
->This repo supported the initial alpha launch of WalletConnect v2 and is a sample implementation of the WalletConnect v2 protocol.
-We __do not recommend__ its use and recommend to wait for the new open source version which we are actively working on.
-Self-hosted currently isn’t supported and we just closed a new funding round to support a decentralized network which will then support self-host again.
+> We __do not recommend__ its use and recommend to wait for the new open source version which we are actively working on.
+>
+> __Self-hosting is currently not supported__ and WalletConnect will not provide support for implementations relying on self-hosting until announced otherwise.
+We recently closed a new funding round to support a decentralized network which will in turn support self-hosting again.

 # WalletConnect Relay